 Access to a defibrillator can help save a life

-As our year of giving back continues we turn our attention to Heartsafe, who work with communities across the UK to install vital defibrillators for faster access to emergency medical treatment.
+As our year of giving back continues we turn our attention to Heartsafe, who work with communities across the UK to install public access defibrillators for faster access to emergency medical treatment.

 Supporting defibrillator access in Portishead